Sherman Williams (American football)

-Sherman Cedric Williams (born August 13, 1973) is a former American football running back who played in the National Football League (NFL) for the Dallas Cowboys; he was a member of their Super Bowl XXX team that defeated the Pittsburgh Steelers.
-He played college football at the University of Alabama.
+Sherman Cedric Williams (born August 13, 1973) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys; he was a member of their Super Bowl XXX winning team.
+He played college football for the Alabama Crimson Tide and was selected by the Cowboys in the second round of the 1995 NFL draft.

-Early years
+Early life

-Williams attended Mattie T. Blount High School, where as a senior he became the first running back in Alabama prep history to rush for over 3,000 yards in a season, after registering 3,004 rushing yards, 307 carries and 31 touchdowns.
+Williams attended Mattie T. Blount High School in Mobile County, Alabama, where as a senior he became the first running back in Alabama prep history to rush for over 3,000 yards in a season, after registering 3,004 rushing yards, 307 carries and 31 touchdowns.
 He also received All-State honors, while leading his team to the Class 5A state title and receiving player of the year honors.

 College career

-He accepted a football scholarship from the University of Alabama.
+In 1990 he accepted a football scholarship from the University of Alabama.
 As a freshman, he played in 8 games, tallying 108 rushing yards and 2 touchdowns.

-As a sophomore, he was the team's fourth leading rusher behind Derrick Lassic, collecting 299 yards on 64 carries and 8 touchdowns.
+As a sophomore during the '91–'92 season, he was the team's fourth leading rusher behind Derrick Lassic, collecting 299 yards on 64 carries and 8 touchdowns.
 His best game came against Louisiana State University, when he rushed for 69 yards and 2 touchdowns on 10 carries.
 He was a member of the 1992 National Championship team.
 In the Sugar Bowl against the University of Miami, he had the first touchdown of the game, a two-yard run.

-As a junior, he was named the starter in the third game in place of an injured Chris Anderson.
+As a junior during the '92–'93 season, he was named the starter in the third game in place of an injured Chris Anderson.
 He never gave back the job and opened the season with five straight 100 rushing yard games.
 He posted 738 rushing yards with 9 touchdowns, including 148 yards on 24 carries against the University of Arkansas.

-In his senior season he rushed for 1,341 yards (second in school history) and became only the fourth Bama player to reach 1,000 rushing yards in a season.
+As a senior during the '93–'94 season, he rushed for 1,341 yards (second in school history) and became only the fourth Bama player to reach 1,000 rushing yards in a season.
 His 291 carries broke the school record for a season and his 138.5 all-purpose yards-per-game ranked 16th best in the nation.
 He earned All-SEC and second-team All-American honors in 1994.
-In the Florida Citrus Bowl, he became the first Bama player to gain over 100 yards rushing and receiving in a postseason game, after posting 166 rushing yards on 27 carries and 8 receptions for 155 yards, including a 50-yard touchdown reception for the winning touchdown with 42 seconds remaining, in the 24-17 victory over Ohio State University.
+In the Florida Citrus Bowl, he became the first Bama player to gain over 100 yards rushing and receiving in a postseason game, after posting 166 rushing yards on 27 carries and 8 receptions for 155 yards, including a 50-yard touchdown reception for the winning touchdown with 42 seconds remaining, in the 24–17 victory over Ohio State University.

 Williams finished his college career with 2,486 rushing yards (fifth in school history), 535 carries (third in school history), 27 rushing touchdowns (fourth in school history) and 424 receiving yards and 2 receiving touchdowns.
 He is also remembered for his signature touchdown dance, the "Sherman Shake".